leartpro/planck/README3.md

 Planck is designed
 to meet the requirements of algorithmic programming while remaining as lightweight and low level as possible.
-Therefore, the name planck, because a Planck unit or length, is the smallest theoretical length possible in physics.
+Therefore, the name planck, because a planck unit or length, is the smallest theoretical length possible in physics.

 ## USAGE